astitt1/TotalRecall/README.md

 ## Q + A
 1. How do we assign a value to a variable?
+We initialize the variable with a value by typing the variable name, followed by an equals sign (=), followed by the value we want to give it
-2. How do we change the value of a variable?
+2. How do we change the value of a variable? by reinitializing the variable with a new value. ex: let myName = 'Chris'; myName = 'Bob';
-3. How do we assign an existing variable to a new variable?
+3. How do we assign an existing variable to a new variable? declare the two variables a and b. assign a a value and then do a = b
-4. Remind me, what are declare, assign, and define?
+4. Remind me, what are declare, assign, and define? we declare a variable with var, let, or const. assign is used to assign a value to the declared variable.
+Define means to describe the variable.

 ### Research

 5. What is pseudocoding and why should you do it?
+Pseudocoding is a text description of a piece of code or an algorithm

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?
+60% of the time.

 ## Strings